-Matthew Taylor, Chief Executive of the RSA, provides a thoughtful introduction.
-He discusses ideas such as economic insecurity and change, and outlines his own professional involvement in pensions, including support for Collective Defined Contribution (CDC).
+Matthew Taylor, Chief Executive of the RSA, provided a thoughtful introduction.
+He discussed ideas such as economic insecurity and change, and outlined his own professional involvement in pensions, including support for Collective Defined Contribution (CDC).

-For our keynote, David Fairs takes time out from his hectic life at The Pensions Regulator to give us a sneak preview of forthcoming regulatory developments.
-In other sessions, we look at two large pension funds – USS and Royal Mail – and their different ways of tackling risk and affordability.
-We also provide a refreshing take on the issue of GMP equalisation, with a digestible case study.
+For our keynote, David Fairs took time out from his hectic life at The Pensions Regulator to give us a sneak preview of forthcoming regulatory developments.
+In other sessions, we looked at two large pension funds – USS and Royal Mail – and their different ways of tackling risk and affordability.
+We also provided a refreshing take on the issue of GMP equalisation, with a digestible case study.

-In the closing session, former Pensions Minister Ros Altmann recalls highlights of her career in pensions, in conversation with Henry Tapper.
+In the closing session, former Pensions Minister Ros Altmann recalled highlights of her career in pensions, in conversation with Henry Tapper.

 We hope to see you at future events, but in the meantime, watch the videos, download the presentations and follow the links to further information.